3dcitydb/tutorials/README.md

 3. **ShareAlike** — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.
 4. **No additional restrictions** — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

+A clarification concerning point 2: **non-commercial usage** means that this hands-on tutorial is not allowed to be used in a commercial training course on the 3DCityDB.
+It is, however, allowed to use this hands-on tutorial for learning about 3DCityDB within commercial companies or projects.

 Main authors
 -----------------------------------